-Long Eaton (Derbyshire) is situated to the west and south-west of the Masterplan area.
+2.18 Long Eaton (Derbyshire) is situated to the west and south-west of the Masterplan area.
 It has a thriving town centre, and strong manufacturing heritage which has left a legacy of historic mill buildings along the Erewash Canal.
-The town is well placed to benefit from linkages to new development within the Masterplan area and to High Speed 2, which is also recognised in Long Eaton's Town Investment Plan.
+The town is well placed to benefit from linkages to new development within the Masterplan area.